hankypoo7/The-blooket-hacks/README.md

 ![Screenshot 2022-04-18 9 45 50 AM](https://user-images.githubusercontent.com/100436822/163825308-ed7728b2-e31f-4f0a-826a-5f43e30cbc72.png)
 (the text in the middle)
 5. Click 'Enter'
-6. For LVIE GAMES, you are done.
+6. For LIVE GAMES, you are done.
 For GLOBAL SCRIPTS (ex. preformed on Dashboard), refresh your page.

-## Warning
-While using these hacks, there is a chance you can get banned.
-Use these at your own risk.
-I am not responsible for if you get in any trouble while using these hacks.

 ## Credits
 Thank you to **@Snowflake-Coder-H2o** for: